Corsair K70 PRO

 Bottom Line

-Choose the Corsair K70 Pro if you want a fast, highly customizable gaming keyboard with strong build quality and RGB control.
-Skip it if you need wireless, quiet acoustics, hot-swap repairability, or a lower price.
+Choose the Corsair K70 PRO for fast wired gaming, deep RGB, sturdy construction, and profiles.
+Skip it if you need wireless freedom, quiet acoustics, hot-swap repairability, or a lower price.

 Best for